rafa-diniz/rafa-diniz/README.md

 Tree is a portable implementation of the ```tree``` command in pure C.

-This project avoids any recursion, instead using a custom linked stack to list directory contents, which improves performance and reduces resource usage by avoiding slow recursion loops.
+This project avoids any recursion, instead using a custom linked stack to list directory contents, which improves performance and reduces resource usage by avoiding recursion.
 The program also only utilizes the C standard library, which makes it extremely portable and lightweight.

 **Topics:** C, data structures, filesystem traversal